apostrophecms/docs/docs/reference/modules/settings.md

         // This preview will be automatically generated.
         // preview: '{{ firstName }} {{ lastName }}'
       },
+      // The `adminLocale` option must be configured in the `@apostrophecms/i18n` module for this to be allowed
       adminLocale: {
         fields: [ 'adminLocale' ]
       },